 - Cautious about carbs?
 Serve Korean ground beef and rice over cauliflower rice or zucchini noodles.

-- This recipe calls for white rice (Jasmine or Basmati).
+- This recipe calls for white rice (ideally, jasmine or basmati).
 However, you can use brown rice or quinoa too.

 - If you would like your Korean beef and rice to be spicy, drizzle some sriracha when serving.